-With Pokemon Sword and Shield releasing this Friday, you're sure to add a ton of new Pokemon to your Pokedex that you'd rather not lose when the next game in the series inevitably releases.
-Pokemon Home is an evolution of the current storage system, Pokemon Bank, that allows you to store Pokemon from the 3DS games, the mobile Pokemon Go, and the new Switch games.
-Here's everything we know so far about Pokemon Home, including its release date, where it can be downloaded, what games are compatible, and more as information is revealed.
+With the recent release of Pokemon Sword and Shield, many have already jumped into the latest Pokemon adventure.
+And the Galar region is filled to the brim with new gen 8 Pokemon to add to your collection.
+Essentially it seems Pokemon Home is an evolution of the storage system Pokemon Bank that lets you store Pokemon from the 3DS to mobile for Pokemon Go.
+Ahead of any more news about the new app, here's everything we know so far about Pokemon Home, including its release date, where it can be downloaded, what games are compatible, and more as information is revealed.

 How it'll work